 Where can I take the test?

-There are around 60 test centres in the UK.
+There are around 30 life in the UK test centres throughout the country.
 You are able to select one of the five closest to where you live.
 You are not able to take the test outside of these centres.

 How can I prepare for the test?